wp-plugins/theme-folders/readme.txt

 == Description ==

 Did you ever struggle with to many themes in your WordPress installation?
-I had enough of the messy plugin page on WordPress Backend.
+I had enough of the messy theme page on WordPress Backend.
 As developer I need sometimes a ranking for themes.
 So I decided,  there have to be a way to label themes or assign a category in this case a folder to them.

 That is why I was writing a code to folder WordPress themes.
 Load different groups of themes into the wp-content.
 Go to the Admin Page under Appearance -> Theme Folders and give the names of the different folders.
 Now you have folder view of different theme groups.